5 Best Eco-Friendly Sofa Beds for Greener Guest Stays

 White Glove Option: No

 The trade-offs are that it's not made from organic materials, and the recycled content tops out at 50%.
-This isn't on the same sustainability tier as the GOLS-certified latex builds higher up the list.
+This isn't on the same sustainability tier as the GOLS-certified latex options higher up the list.
 But for under $100 with a meaningful GRS certification, it's still the most credible budget option I've tested.

 Pros & Cons